2024 Fixed Rate Home Loan Awards

 About this year’s awards

-Josh Sale – Canstar’s Ratings Manager
+Josh Sale – Canstar’s Group Manager, Research & Ratings

 Canstar’s Fixed Rate Home Loan Awards uses our unique and sophisticated methodology in conjunction with the Home Loan Star Ratings to compare the cost and features of a fixed rate home loan to determine the products that offer outstanding value.